Private Label Chips: Trends, Suppliers & How to Start

 Chips have long been a beloved snack worldwide, dating back to the early 1800s in their simplest form.
 Over time, they’ve evolved into a diverse and innovative category, incorporating new ingredients, shapes, and flavors.
 While the chips market has traditionally been dominated by large brands, private label chips have seen significant growth in recent years, offering businesses opportunities to tap into this thriving sector.
 The most recent emerging trend is influencer brands, where chips seem to be a great product category to enter.
 In this article, we explore the rise of private label chips, the latest trends in the category, and how brands can launch their own line.
-We also highlight Torg’s top pick suppliers, who can help bring your chips products to life.
+We also highlight Torg’s top pick potato chips suppliers, who can help bring your chips products to life.

 The commercialization of potato chips began in earnest during the early 20th century.
 The introduction of pre-packaged chips, pioneered by brands like the Smiths Potato Crisps Company in the 1920s, revolutionized snack distribution.
 Packaging innovations, such as using greaseproof paper and including small packets of salt, set the foundation for the mass production of chips.
 By the 1950s, the launch of flavored varieties, like barbecue and sour cream, transformed potato chips into a diverse product category that appealed to a broader audience.